 Our curriculum is scaffolded and requires 5 days per week attendance.
 Students that only attend a few days per week miss valuable learning and will fall behind.
 This is true for both in-person and online classes.

 Will my child need to wear a mask for nap time?

-Children will not wear their masks during nap time.
+As recommended by Quality First Child Care Health Consultants and Arizona Department of Health, children will not wear their masks during nap time.
 To help reduce risk, we will ensure that students’ faces are 6 ft. apart to maintain physical distancing during nap time.
 Procedures are in place to teach the students how to safely remove their masks and have a safe place for them during nap time.